BaseObjectSpace Class

 The Object Space class also allows you to perform auxiliary operations with objects: search for the required object (BaseObjectSpace.FindObject), getting information on the required object (IObjectSpace.GetKeyPropertyName, IObjectSpace.GetKeyPropertyType and IObjectSpace.GetKeyValue), getting the required objects (BaseObjectSpace.GetObject and BaseObjectSpace.GetObjectByKey), and others.

 When creating a new View, you will need to create a new Object Space.
 For this purpose, use the XafApplication.CreateObjectSpace method.
 Note that in specific situations, you can create a View in the current Object Space.
-For instance, nested List Views that represent non-aggregated collections are created in the parent View’s Object Space.
+For instance, nested List Views that define non-aggregated collections are created in the parent View’s Object Space.

 using DevExpress.Data.Filtering;